Best time to find cheap flights, 5% potential price drop

 The best time to book flights to Corfu Town is 53 days before your desired departure date.
 The cost of your flight will likely increase significantly if you book two weeks in advance of your flight.

 Which day is cheapest to fly to Corfu Town?

 The cheapest flights to Corfu Town are usually found when departing on a Sunday.
 The departure day with the highest cost at present is Friday.

 What time of day is cheapest to fly?

-At the moment, flights in the afternoon are likely to offer the best value for money for your Corfu Town trip.
-A flight in the evening will more often than not be of higher cost.
+At the moment, flights at noon are likely to offer the best value for money for your Corfu Town trip.
+A flight in the afternoon will more often than not be of higher cost.